ddev/ddev/docs/content/users/quickstart.md

 Use a new or existing Composer project, or clone a Git repository.

-The Laravel project type can be used for [Lumen](https://lumen.laravel.com/) just as it can for Laravel.
+The Laravel project type can be used for [Lumen](https://lumen.laravel.com/) like it can for Laravel.
 DDEV automatically updates or creates the `.env` file with the database information.

 === "Composer"